zb1391/index/windows/tests/README.md

 Above is a very simple example of how tests are formatted.
 The code block is surrounded by START_TEST ...
 END_TEST.
 Inside we test that our variable n1 should equal 0.
 Because we set n1 =1, this test will fail by default.

+Next in the my_test1.c, create a suite that will be used to run all tests
 ``` C
 // create a suite to run the tests
 Suite *first_suite(void)